Pringle-Morse Consolidated Independent School District

-Pringle-Morse Consolidated Independent School District is a public school district based in the community of Morse, Texas (USA).
+Pringle-Morse Consolidated Independent School District is a public school district based in the community of Morse, Texas (US).

 Besides Morse, the only other sizeable community in the district is Pringle.

 Pringle-Morse Consolidated ISD covers southwestern Hansford County, northern Hutchinson County, and a small portion of southeastern Sherman County.
 It has one campus that serves students in grades pre-kindergarten through eight.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.